 Have you spoken with Mitch McConnell?

-I mean, have you have you, for example, I think you would be the perfect person to bring bring the teams together.
+I mean, have you, for example, I think you would be the perfect person to bring the team together.

 I wouldn't be that person.

-Well, look, I I don't I don't think I am in a position to try to broker between two people who are extraordinarily powerful personalities.
+Well, look, I don't think I am in a position to write a broker between two people who are extraordinarily powerful personalities.

-Do you think we'll we'll get the president's economic plan passed?
+Do you think we'll get the president's economic plan passed?

-Do you think we'll get some version of their promise repeal and replace?
+Do you think we'll get some version of their promised repeal and replace?

 That's what I think is the biggest focus of the near future.

-Uh, I am very concerned because as I said earlier, I I can watch these, I can imagine these guys sliding back and making the same mistakes with the with the tax bill that they made with the health bill.
+I am very concerned because, as I said earlier, I can watch these, I can imagine these guys sliding back and making the same mistakes with the tax bill that they made with the health bill.

 You cannot do something that is too complicated and get it done.